 Indicas sometimes have higher CBD to THC ratios than sativas.
 This may be one reason behind indica’s reputation for intense relaxation.
 (Don’t worry; there is plenty of cannabis out there with high THC content and indica effects.)

 Most people prefer indica effects at night since they can be deeply relaxing.
 So, is indica an upper or a downer, really?

 Indica strains typically produce that body high that melts you into the couch.
-Sativa strains are more likely to give you that cerebral effect that has you thinking, talking, creating.
+Sativas are more likely to give you that cerebral effect that has you thinking, talking, creating.
 Hybrid strains can be all over the map, depending on which species is dominant, both upper and downer, because of the different effects of the Indica vs. Sativa highs.